CatalinTermure/CHIP-8/README.md

 # Status & usage

-Currently, the project is in a WIP state, as described below:
+The project is in a WIP state, as described below:
-* Rendering <-- mostly done, see TODOs
+* Rendering - mostly done
-* Instruction reading and memory model
+* Instruction reading and memory model - done
-* Instruction execution
+* Instruction execution <------ 50% of instructions done
 * Sound (tentative)

 Currently, you cannot interact with the app in any way.